dav1d-c/github-webhook-example/README.md

 ## Other/Future Considerations

 * **Test Coverage Needed!** Clearly `TDD` *(Test Driven Development)* was not in play while cobbling together this proof of concept example.
-* How to identify and apply Branch Protections to already created Repositories? *(migration of existing Repositories?)*
+* How to identify and apply Branch Protections to already created Repositories within the Organization? *(migration of existing Repositories?)*
-* Should creation of the webhook be configure via the API at some point? *(instead of relying on manual configuration?)*
+* Should creation of the webhook be configured via the API at some point? *(instead of relying on manual configuration using GitHub Web UI?)*
-* Replace secrets read from Environment variables with an integration to a proper secret store (i.e. Vault)
+* Replace secrets read from Environment variables with an integration to a proper secret store *(i.e. Vault).*
-* Refactor error handling into a single mechanism, once we are sure all errors are proper caught and handled in our code *(see previous section for more details).*
+* Refactor error handling into a single mechanism, once we are certain all errors are properly caught and handled in our code *(see previous section for more details).*
-* Logging shipping to an external log collection system, so that we have a long running and auditable history of events.
+* Process logs shipped to an external log collection system, so that we have a long running and auditable history of automated protection events.

 ## Reference Links